SeuperHakkerJa/Course-Code/README.md

 # Course-Code
-## this file contains the code for Courses in 2018 Fall in UCSD
+## This repo contains the code for Courses in 2018 Fall in UCSD